Resources

 When Is the Best Time to Refinance?

 As a starting point, most lenders require the original mortgage to be held for at least 12 months, but there are some variations.
-If more favorable interest rates catch your eye, assess your credit history and scores to correct errors.
-This is also true for other financial accounts if there have been changes in income.
+If more favorable interest rates are the goal, assess all credit history and scores to correct errors.
+This is also true for other financial accounts if income has changed.

-If you’re considering refinancing, it is not the time to cosign a loan for a family member, buy a car, or make any purchase that will change your financial situation.
-These debt-inducing transactions reduce your ability to qualify for the lowest interest rates.
+When considering refinancing, it is not the time to cosign a loan for a family member, buy a car, or make any purchase that changes the borrower’s financial situation.
+These debt-inducing transactions reduce the ability to qualify for the lowest interest rates.

-Knowing the tipping point or your break-even numbers will help you gauge the best time to refinance.
-This is a tricky feat requiring thorough preparation and a professional mortgage lender’s help.
+Knowing the tipping point or break-even numbers will help gauge the best time to refinance.
+This is a tricky feat that requires thorough preparation and a professional mortgage lender’s help.

-You should also feel comfortable shopping for and understanding the new loan terms, including interest rates and associated fees.
-It’s common to receive favorable refinancing terms from the lender who offered the initial mortgage because they’d rather maintain you as a customer than lose you altogether.
+Learn to feel comfortable shopping for and understanding new loan terms, including interest rates and associated fees.
+It’s common to receive favorable refinancing terms from the lender who offered the initial mortgage, because they’d rather retain the customer than lose the loan altogether.

 After contacting possible lenders (compare multiple offers side by side to choose the best option), they will provide a loan estimate with the terms, projected monthly payments, closing costs, and other necessary fees.
 Save early to pay cash for the fees; this helps to lower the overall payment.

-The following scenarios are typical money savings vs. costs decisions to consider before starting the refinancing process.
+The following scenarios are typical money savings versus costs decisions to consider before starting the refinancing process.

-Is there a clause in your loan that penalizes prepayment of the mortgage?
-The penalties vary, so verify how much it will cost you to pay early.
+Is there a clause in the loan that penalizes prepayment of the mortgage?
+The penalties vary, so verify how much it will cost to pay early.

 Consider future tax returns.
-If you claim your mortgage interest on a tax return, a refinanced rate equals less mortgage interest as a deduction.
+When claiming mortgage interest on a tax return, a refinanced rate results in a lower deduction for mortgage interest.

 A refinanced loan probably translates to a longer term, even at a lower rate and smaller payment.
-This means you’ll pay interest much longer than the initial mortgage required.
+This means the borrower will pay interest for much longer than the initial mortgage required.
 Remember that loans are designed to add the most interest in the early payments.
-Then, later into the life of the loan, payments are pushed more into the principal.
+Later in the life of the loan, payments are pushed more toward principal.

 The new loan will be laden with fees: application, appraisal, title searches, legal, origination, and insurance fees are all possibilities.
 Adding these up will help determine if the refinancing process is profitable.